ebinbabu/mcp-lab/README.md

 ```

 **Note:** Make sure to:
-- Replace `europe-west1` with your actual Cloud Run region (e.g., `asia-south1` if you used that region)
 - Replace `$PROJECT_NUMBER` with your actual project number if the variable isn't expanded automatically
 - Replace `$ID_TOKEN` with your actual ID token if the variable isn't expanded automatically